-As reported in the accompanying financial statements, for the three months ended August 31, 2017 and August 31, 2016, the Company incurred net losses of approximately \$11.6 million and \$5.4 million, respectively.
+As reported in the accompanying financial statements, for the nine months ended February 28, 2018 and February 28, 2017, the Company incurred net losses of approximately \$40.5 million and \$18.9 million, respectively.
 The Company has no activities that produced revenue in the periods presented and has sustained operating losses since inception.

-The Company will require a significant amount of additional capital to fund operations, and its ability to continue as a going concern is dependent upon its ability to raise such additional capital, commercialize its product and achieve profitability.
+The Company currently requires and will continue to require a significant amount of additional capital to fund operations, pay its accounts payables, and its ability to continue as a going concern is dependent upon its ability to raise such additional capital, commercialize its product and achieve profitability.
 If the Company is not able to raise such additional capital on a timely basis or on favorable terms, the Company may need to scale back its operations or slow down or cease certain clinical trials or CMO activities, which could materially delay the timeframe to BLA submission.
 In extreme cases, the Company could be forced to file for bankruptcy protection, discontinue its operations or liquidate its assets.

 Since inception, the Company has financed its activities principally from the sale of public and private equity securities and proceeds from convertible notes payable and related party notes payable.
-The Company intends to finance its future operating activities and its working capital needs largely from the sale of debt and equity securities, combined with additional funding from other traditional financing sources.
-As of the date of this filing, the Company has approximately \$79 million of securities available for issuance or approximately \$65 million, assuming the full exercise of previously issued warrants in future financing rounds registered under its universal shelf registration statement on Form S-3, which was declared effective on September 9, 2016.
+The Company intends to finance its future operating activities and its working capital needs largely from the sale of equity and debt securities, combined with additional funding from other traditional financing sources.
+As of the date of this filing, the Company has approximately \$200 million of registered securities available for issuance, or approximately \$177 million, assuming the full exercise of previously issued warrants, for future financing rounds of registered securities under its universal shelf registration statement on Form S-3, which was declared effective on March 9, 2018.